mtibamahdi/rplant-fetch-timer/README.md

 ## Overview

-This application allows you to retrieve and monitor your earnings data from the Rplant cryptocurrency mining pool.
-You can customize your coin name and wallet address, and the application will display your total earnings over time.
+With this application, you can enter your coin name and wallet in the login page, then the application will calculate the total earned after a certain amount of time that you can modify.

+**Note: Please avoid opening this application in multiple tabs of the same browser simultaneously, as it uses local storage to store data.
+Opening multiple tabs may lead to conflicts and unexpected behavior.**

 ## Features